-Captain George Mitchell, Campus Safety Director, list.campussafety@coker.edu
+Michael Williamson, Director Campus Safety and Security, mwilliamson@coker.edu

 EMERGENCY NOTIFICATION SYSTEM

 The Coker Emergency Notification System (Blackboard Connect) uses a secure, web-based service to selectively store electronic contact information provided by students, faculty, and staff, through which the University is, would be able to communicate information and instructions in the event of an emergency.
 Emergency messages are sent simultaneously via voicemail, email, and/or text messaging to all the numbers and addresses on file for each person.